-In the first quarter of 2005, the Corporation sold its Fairfield, New Jersey, property, which was formerly an operating facility for the Corporation's Motion Control segment.
+In 2005, the Corporation sold its Fairfield, New Jersey, property, which was formerly an operating facility for the Corporation's Motion Control segment.
 Under the sale agreement, the Corporation has retained the responsibility to continue the ongoing environmental remediation on the property.
-At the date of the sale, remediation costs associated with the Fairfield site were anticipated to be incurred over three to five years with an estimated cost of \$1.5 million.
-As of December 31, 2010, the Corporation's reserve balance was \$0.8 million, which is essentially unchanged from the prior year.
+As of December 31, 2011, the Corporation's reserve balance was \$0.6 million.

 In 1992, the Corporation was named as a PRP in the Caldwell Trucking superfund site.
-Through 2010, the majority of the costs for this site have been for the soil and groundwater remediation.
-As of December 31, 2010, the Corporation's reserve balance was \$4.5 million, which largely represents continuing operation and maintenance costs over the next 30 years.
+The majority of the costs for this site have been for soil and groundwater remediation.
+As of December 31, 2011, the Corporation's reserve balance was \$4.6 million, which largely represents continuing operation and maintenance costs, system performance monitoring efforts, and assessment sampling.

 The Corporation maintains several NRC licenses necessary for the continued operation of the EMD facility in Cheswick, Pennsylvania.
 In connection with these licenses, the NRC requires financial assurance from the Corporation in the form of a parent company guarantee representing estimated environmental decommissioning and remediation costs associated with the commercial operations covered by the licenses.
 In addition, the Corporation has obligations for additional environmental remediation costs at this facility, which are ongoing.
 The Corporation has partial environmental insurance coverage specifically for this facility.
 The policy provides coverage for losses due to on or off-site pollution conditions, which are pre-existing and unknown.
-As of December 31, 2010, the Corporation's reserve balance was \$7.8 million, which is a \$0.6 million decrease from the prior year.
+As of December 31, 2011, the Corporation's reserve balance was \$7.7 million.

-The Corporation's aggregate environmental obligation at December 31, 2010 was \$20.8 million compared to \$20.9 million at December 31, 2009.
-Approximately 41.9% of the Corporation's environmental reserves as of December 31, 2010, represent the current value of anticipated remediation costs and are not discounted primarily due to the uncertainty of timing of expenditures.
+The Corporation's aggregate environmental obligation at December 31, 2011 was \$20.5 million compared to \$20.8 million at December 31, 2010.
+Approximately 40.8% of the Corporation's environmental reserves as of December 31, 2011, represent the current value of anticipated remediation costs and are not discounted primarily due to the uncertainty of timing of expenditures.
 The remaining environmental reserves are discounted using an appropriate discount rate to reflect the time value of money since the amount and timing of cash payments for the liability are reliably determinable.
 All environmental reserves exclude any potential recovery from insurance carriers or third-party legal actions.
-As of December 31, 2010, the undiscounted cash flows associated with the discounted reserves were \$20.0 million and are anticipated to be paid over the next 30 years.
+As of December 31, 2011, the undiscounted cash flows associated with the discounted reserves were \$19.9 million and are anticipated to be paid over the next 30 years.